Qt1980/reading-notes/Choosing-text-editor.md

    - Terminal
    - Abstraction

-Click the links below for more information on Command Line, Files and Navigating in a terminal window.
+Click the resource links below for more information on Command Line, Files and Navigating in a terminal window.

 [Ryans Tutorials on NAVI](https://ryanstutorials.net/linuxtutorial/navigation.php)